janierzapata/janier-zapata/README.md

 # Hi, I'm Janier Stiven Zapata Garcia 💻👨🏽‍💻

-I'm a systems engineer graduated from the Antonio José Camacho Technical Industrial Educational Institution in June 2023.
-At 23 years old with 3 years of experience as a software developer, I'm passionate about creating innovative solutions that drive technological progress.
+I am a systems engineer who graduated from the Antonio José Camacho University Institution in June 2023.
+With 3 years of experience as a software developer, I am passionate about creating innovative solutions that drive technological progress.
 My focus lies in developing efficient and scalable applications that meet the needs of my clients and users.
-I'm excited to continue growing and learning in the exciting world of technology!
+I am excited to continue growing and learning in the exciting world of technology!

 ```js
 const janier = {